Approximations of Rockafellians, Lagrangians, and Dual Functions: Introduction

 Stability of optimization problems can be viewed from different angles; see, for example, the monographs \cite{Attouch.84,AubinEkeland.84,VaAn,BonnansShapiro.00,Mordukhovich.18}.
 Metric regularity and calmness give rise to local stability \cite{IoffeOutrata.08,Penot.10}.
 Tilt-stability \cite{PoliquinRockafellar.98,EberhardWenczel.12,LewisZhang.13,DrusvyatskiyLewis.13} and full-stability \cite{MordukhovichRockafellarSarabi.13,MordukhovichNghiaRockafellar.15} endow local minimizers with Lipschitz-type properties under perturbations and are supported by an extensive calculus for coderivatives; see \cite{BenkoRockafellar.24} for recent efforts in this direction.
 An alternative approach to Lipschitz stability based on a growth condition appears in \cite{Klatte.96}.
 Directional regularity may also provide quantitative estimates of the rate of change of a min-value function \cite{Gollan.84,BonnansCominetti.96,BonnansShapiro.00}.
 For specific developments in stochastic programming, we mention \cite{HenrionRoemisch.04,DentchevaHenrionRuszczynski.07}.

 Aligned with the pioneering work in \cite{AttouchWets.91,AttouchWets.93a,AttouchWets.93b}, this paper takes an alternative, global perspective afforded by epi-convergence and its quantification in terms of the truncated Hausdorff distance.
 With $\phi^\nu:\reals^n\to \Reals$, $\nu\in \nats=\{1, 2, \dots \}$ being a sequence of approximating functions, a concerning situation arises when $\phi^\nu$ fails to epi-converge to the actual function $\phi$ as $\nu\to \infty$; we include several examples in the following sections.
 In the absence of this basic convergence property, one cannot expect minimizers, minimum values, and level-sets of the approximations to approach those of the actual function; see \cite[Chap.
 7]{VaAn}.
-Nevertheless, Rockafellian relaxations, Lagrangian relaxations, and dual problems can be brought in and they often achieve the desirable convergence at quantifiable rates.
+Nevertheless, Rockafellian relaxations, Lagrangian relaxations, and dual problems can be brought in and they often achieve the desirable convergence of near-minimizers, minimum values, and level-sets at quantifiable rates. \redrevvv{Under broad conditions involving epi-convergence and exactness, cluster points of minimizers from these relaxations are, in fact, minimizers of the actual underlying problem, a property not generally shared by direct approximations.}

 While stability results near a local solution leverage concepts from second-order subdifferentiability, supporting calculus rules, and notions of ``regularity'' (cf. \cite{VaAn,BonnansShapiro.00,Mordukhovich.18}), our perspective furnishes different kinds of insights using different kinds of tools.
 We measure the discrepancy between two optimization problems using the epigraphs or hypographs of the corresponding functions, with subdifferentiability playing a secondary role.
 We even allow for variables with integer restrictions.
 The approach is advantageous in the sense that each level-set of one of the functions can be related to a level-set of the other function, which amounts to a global quantification of the discrepancy between the problems; see \cite[Prop.
 2.3]{Royset.20b} and below for details.
 We also avoid the typical regularity conditions such as constraint qualifications, which are central to any local stability analysis \cite{VaAn,BonnansShapiro.00,Mordukhovich.18}.
 Instead tightness enters as seen below.
 Despite some calculus rules \cite{AzePenot.90b,AttouchWets.91,Royset.20b}, our approach comes with the challenge of computing truncated Hausdorff distances between epigraphs and also between hypographs.
 A contribution of this paper is to demonstrate that such computations are indeed possible in practically important settings.